nei88/PNPT/01-networking/mac-address.md

 ## Key Takeaways

-- MAC addresses operate at Layer 2 (Data Link Layer)
+- MAC addresses operate at OSI Layer 2 (Data Link Layer)
 - They are only used within local networks (not routable)
 - IP addresses are translated into MAC addresses via ARP
 - ARP is a key target for MITM attacks in internal environments